sappusaketh/User-Hobbies/README.md

 </ul>

-# How to change the Database connection URL
+# How to Connect to your own Database
 To change the database url
 1. Open model/db
 2. Modify url string to your DB connection URL